 After the panelled room there are three large granite portcullis blocks behind which a corridor descends to meet a small undecorated antechamber the east side of which sits directly below the axis of the pyramid.
 A wooden anthropoid coffin bearing the titles of Menkaure and containing the bones of a young woman was found in the upper antechamber.
 However, it is generally accepted that this was a substitute coffin dating to the Saite period and the bones may date to the Roman or Coptic period.
 A rectangular indentation in the floor of the antechamber suggests that a sarcophagus was originally intended to be placed here but no evidence to support this has been found.

-The burial chamber is oriented north south and clad in pink granite.
-It has a gabbled ceiling which has been cut to create a barrel vault.
+The burial chamber is oriented north to south and clad in pink granite.
+It has a gabled ceiling which has been cut to create a barrel vault.
 A huge basalt sarcophagus was found in the burial chamber.
-It was uninscribed but carved with the serekh (palace facade) motif.
-Unfortunately it was lost when the ship it was being carried on sank.
+It was not inscribed but carved with the serekh (palace facade) motif.
+Unfortunately, it was lost when the ship carrying it sank.

-There were three satellite pyramids in his pyramids complex but none of them seem to have been completed.
-They are designated G3a, G3b and G3c.
+There were three satellite pyramids in Menkaure’s pyramid complex but none of them seem to have been completed.
+They are designated G3a, G3b, and G3c.
 The largest (G3a) was a true pyramid partly composed of granite like the main pyramid.

 We do not know if pyramid G3a was a cult temple or the burial site of Menkaure’s principal wife, Khamerernebty II.
 A statue of her found in another tomb at Giza (known as the “Galarza tomb”) suggests that she was buried there with her mother Khamerernebty I rather than in the pyramid complex of Menkaure.
 Menkaure’s name is painted in red ochre on the ceiling of this satellite pyramid.